PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/Creating_new_Catalog_price_rule.md

 **Leave initial price (checkobox)** - for your needs, you can simply checkbox this, if you want that your merchants would get the catalog price rules from the initial original item price.<br>
 **From** - in this place, you can be already familiar with the date boxes.
 Just simply select the time of the date picker.
 Select the year, month, day and the time from when the catalog price rule will be executed and displayed for Prestashop items.<br>
 **To** - in this place, you can be already familiar with the date boxes as well.
 Just simply select the time of the date picker.
 Select the year, month, day and the time the price rule existance should be exceeded for Prestashop items.<br>
+**Reduction type** - you can choose for your merchants, that the discount affection will be expressed as Percentage or Amount in the Prestashop items.
+You can select one of the types in the dropdown.<br>
+**Reduction with or without taxes** - you can choose, if the prices should be discounted from the prices with taxes of without taxes.
+So as a result, it may be different deductions from the catalog prices.<br>